Technical Assistance Grants

 This tour will feature a completed and producing well site of natural gas pad and pipeline infrastructure within the tri-state region.
 Experts from the sites could include measurement technicians, well tenders, production engineers, or other related professional company personnel.
 Tour facilitators will provide an overview of the operation, equipment being utilized, long-term and short-term maintenance needs; they will also identify current bottlenecks in the production or operation of these facilities.
 When possible, information on products and infrastructure observed during the tour will be provided to help participants identify potential opportunities to engage the industry.

-Participants will visit and tour a downstream facility that is within the Tri-state area.
+Participants will visit and tour a downstream facility that is within the Appalachian region.
 These facilities could include current manufacturers who have already engaged the industry, high users of natural gas or natural gas products, plastics or chemical producers, natural gas power plants, or other related facilities.

 Trip will include visits to: